 - The parking space shall not encroach into a required fire truck turnaround or obstruct the driveway access to the primary dwelling

-No additional parking is required for JADUs or for conversion or replacement of an existing garage or carport.
-ADUs are exempt from the parking requirement if they are within 0.5 mi. of public transportation or a car share vehicle.
+No additional parking is required for JADUs, conversion ADUs or the replacement of an existing garage or carport.
+ADUs are exempt from the parking requirement if they are within half a mile of public transportation or a car share vehicle.

 Owner occupancy is not a requirement for permitting an ADU from January 1, 2020 until January 1, 2025.
 This is a great opportunity for rental property owners to increase their yields in a cost-effective way.

-While long-term rentals are permitted for ADUs, homeowners may be required to sign a deed restriction preventing short-term rentals (e.g. Airbnb for less than 30 days).
+While long-term rentals are permitted for ADUs, homeowners may be required to sign a deed restriction preventing short-term rentals.
+The minimum rental period for ADUs is 31 days.

 Do you have a utility easement over your property?
 Do you have special setbacks?
 Reach out to us and we’ll help you build a custom ADU to fit your unique property characteristics and local regulations!